 Welcome back to a new term Clever Kestrels!

-In addition, we have our annual Inter-house rugby competition and cross-country race, where we will be hoping to beat our scores from last year…Fingers crossed!
-If we are good, the Easter Bunny may even pay us a visit before the end of term – will you be able to hunt-out your egg?!
+In addition, we have our annual Inter-house football, rugby, cycling and quiz competitions, and the legendary cross-country race, where we will be hoping to beat our scores from last year…Fingers crossed!
+If we are good, Santa and the Easter Bunny may even pay us a visit this year – will you be able to hunt-out your egg?!

-There is so much more to look forward to over the couple of terms.
-Here’s to a fantastic spring and summer; let’s work hard and play hard in Kestrel Class!
+There is so much to look forward to over the next year.
+Here’s to a fantastic autumn, spring and summer; let’s work hard and play hard in Kestrel Class!